OleksandrMazin/WorkhouseAPI/README.txt

 WorkhouseAPI

 Learning how to work with APIs on the example of an abstract place in which various professionals perform their work for clients.
-TechStack: Python 3.8.10, django 4.1.4, djangorestframework 3.14.0, PostgreSQL.
+TechStack: Python 3.8.10, django 4.1.4, djangorestframework 3.14.0, PostgreSQL (psycopg2).

 The main possibilities: